 At Edward Jones, we want your tax preparation to go as smoothly as possible.
-These are some of the most common questions we hear from clients during tax season.
+Here are some of the most commonly asked questions we hear from clients during tax season.

 For other questions about how to view, print or download your tax forms, click here.